-Giannino is located in Rovinj's old town, but not at the small hilly peninsula where majority of touristy sites are.
-It's located at less crowded part of the old town, in a quite residential street.
+Giannino is located in Rovinj’s old town, but not at the small hilly peninsula where the majority of touristy sites are.
+It’s located at less crowded part of the old town, in a quiet residential street.

-The terrace is just few steps below the restaurant, at the small town's square.
-The terrace is stylish, a bit formal with white tablecloths and proper table setting.
+The terrace is just a few steps below the restaurant, at the small town’s square.
+The terrace is stylish, a bit formal with white tablecloths and a proper table setting.

-For some reason we imagined Giannino to be more relaxed place, and we felt a bit intimidated to come to eat here wearing our shorts.
-However, it didn't seem like a problem, and once seated we were comfortable, and noticed other guests casually dressed as well.
+For some reason, we imagined Giannino to be a relaxed place, and we felt a bit intimidated to come to eat here wearing our shorts.
+However, it didn’t seem like a problem, and once seated we were comfortable and noticed other guests casually dressed as well.